-From jungle lessons with locals, to swimming in the rivers and lakes or encouter wild animals, there are many options for families in Sumatra and is basically a huge playground for your toddlers and children.
+From jungle lessons with locals, to swimming in the rivers and lakes or encouter wild animals, there are many options for families in Sumatra and this island is basically a huge playground for your toddlers and children.
 Travelling with kids on Sumatra can be a feast of adventures, new experiences and smiling faces.
 Every island of Indonesia is different.
 Sumatra has its own beauty, and you can see and feel that in its culture, nature, food and people.

 Is Sumatra safe for families with kids?

 There is no destination without issues.
 So it is advisable to keep an open eye when on the road in Sumatra.
 Flight delays and cancellations due to volcanic eruptions can be a problem, but are rather seldom.
 In general taking basic precautions will keep your family safe.
 If you’re taking a taxi in bigger cites, check the driver’s ID and/or vehicle number in case you forget something in the car.
-Stay close to your child in bigger crowds at tourist places.
+Stay close to your child in bigger crowds at touristy places.
 But in the end Indonesians love children.
 There will always be a child to play with for your own kids.